wanitooo/hanpoom-db-be-exam/README.md

 npm install
 ```

+- Create your database via MySQL workbench or the tool of your choice
-- Create your database and put the credentials in a .env file like so:
+- Then put the credentials in a .env file like so:

 ```
 DB_TYPE=mysql